 It is on this point that the State of Preschool Yearbook finds some hope: quality early education is a widely popular, bi-partisan issue, with the most robust programs occurring in both blue and red states.

-With this type of broad support in mind, NIEER has made five policy recommendations summarized in the box on the left.
+With this type of broad support in mind, NIEER has made five policy recommendations summarized in the box above.

 Results in Oregon